eddieguo-1128/DualDiff/README.md

 | Brain-to-speech | Fourteen-channel EEG for Imagined Speech (FEIS)  | EEGNet             | 6.37%    |

 **Note**:
+- SSVEP baseline is tested on a mix of seen and unseen subjects
 - FEIS baseline is for a model trained on ALL subjects, but only the THINKING stage is used.
-- SSVEP baseline is testes on a mix of seen and unseen subjects

 ## Experiments